 There is no textbook for this course.
 Required readings drawn from a variety of sources will be provided in advance of the field component of the course.
-These readings provide context and basic understanding needed to complete the course and to address assignments.
-Readings will be provided to students in digital format through the class website (eClass see below).
+These readings provide the context and basic understanding needed to complete the course and to address assignments.
+Readings will be provided to students in digital format.